OpenNyAI/Jugalbandi-Studio-Engine/studio-and-manager/README.md

 # Jugalbandi Studio Engine

-Jugalbandi Studio Engine provides you an integration between the [Jugalbandi Studio] (www.github.com/openyai/jugalbandi-studio) and the [Jugalbandi Manager] (www.github.com/openyai/jugalbandi-manager) projects.
+Jugalbandi Studio Engine provides you an integration between the [Jugalbandi Studio](www.github.com/openyai/jugalbandi-studio) and the [Jugalbandi Manager](www.github.com/openyai/jugalbandi-manager) projects.

 Jugalbandi Studio is for building Jugalbandi Apps, built over the PwR-NL2DSL and PwR-Studio.
 Jugalbandi Manager is for hosting the Jugalbandi Apps build on studio.